Lorraine Hemphrey, Registered MBACP (Dip Couns)

-It could be that you have trouble expressing yourself and feeling that others always have the upper hand.
-You could benefit in some assertiveness training.
-We could all do with being a bit more assertive in some area of our life, maybe at home with close family members or at work with work colleagues or the boss.
+It could be that you have trouble expressing yourself and feel that others always have the upper hand.
+You may benefit in some assertiveness training.
+We could all do with being a bit more assertive in certain area of our life, maybe at home with close family members or at work with work colleagues or the boss.
 By not being heard when it is important to us, it can lower our self-esteem and cause us to feel low.
 With just a few sessions you can better understand your situation and find your voice.

 I am a member of the British Association for Counsellors and Psychotherapy (BACP) and I work within their ethical framework.
 I would advise you to look on their website as there are many tips on finding a counsellor to suit you.